How M&E companies can build an agile, integrated IT backbone that fosters enhanced customer centricity

 The way ahead

 The global middle class is poised to grow to an estimated 4.9 billion in 2030.
 This will spur the demand for creative media services aimed at an always connected millennial audience that largely remains non-committal to any brand, and constantly explores new content platforms.
 To sustain relevance in this rapidly evolving landscape, you need to reimagine your overall IT architecture and roadmap.
-Through effective integration of production and business IT setups, you can significantly enhance your competitive advantage, while fostering sustained innovation across the media and entertainment value chain.
+Through the effective integration of production and business IT setups, you can significantly enhance your competitive advantage, while fostering sustained innovation across the media and entertainment value chain.